Pressure Cooker Red Pozole

 - Juice of 1 lime

-- 1 Tbsp brown sugar (Piloncillo is authentic, but annoying to grate)
+- 1 tablespoon brown sugar (Piloncillo is authentic, but annoying to grate)

-1. Brown the pork: Sprinkle the pork evenly with 2 tsp kosher salt.
-Heat the oil in the pressure cooker over medium-high heat until shimmering.
-Cook the pork in two to three batches, depending on the size of your pressure cooker.
-Cook each batch for six minutes total, turning the pork halfway through the cooking time to brown it on two sides.
+- Brown the pork: Sprinkle the pork evenly with 2 teaspoons of kosher salt.
+Heat the vegetable oil in the pressure cooker over medium-high heat until shimmering.
+Brown the pork in two to three batches, depending on the size of your pressure cooker.
+Brown each batch for six minutes total, turning the pork halfway through the cooking time to brown it on two sides.
 Remove the pork to a bowl, leaving as much fat behind as possible.

-3. Cook the pozole: Put the pork (and any juices in the bowl) back into the pressure cooker.
+- Cook the pozole: Put the pork (and any juices in the bowl) back into the pressure cooker.
 Add the chicken stock and hominy and stir to combine, scraping the bottom of the pot one more time.
 Add the tomatoes on top, but do not stir.
-Lock the lid on the pressure cooker, increase the heat to high, and bring the cooker up to pressure.
-(Read the fine pressure cooker manual for how this works with your particular cooker).
-Reduce the heat to maintain the pressure, and cook at high pressure for 20 minutes.
-Remove the pressure cooker from the heat, and let the pressure come down naturally, about 15 minutes.
-Quick release any remaining pressure at that point (again, check the manual for instructions).
+Lock the lid on the pressure cooker, and bring to high pressure.
+Cook at high pressure for 20 minutes in a stovetop PC, or 24 minutes in an electric PC.
+Turn off the heat and let the pressure come down naturally for 15 minutes, then quick release any remaining pressure.
 Add the lime juice and brown sugar, stir, then taste the pozole.
-Add salt and pepper, and more brown sugar to taste.
+Add salt, pepper, and more brown sugar to taste - I usually add another teaspoon or two of kosher salt, plus a good grinding of black pepper.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.